beste-oztop/beste-oztop/README.md

 ### ✨ Welcome to my GitHub profile!✨

-I'm Beste Oztop (she/her), a third year PhD student at ECE department aof Boston University.
+I'm Beste Oztop (she/her), a third year PhD student at ECE department of Boston University.
 I graduated Middle East Technical University with a BSc in Electrical and Electronics Engineering in 2023.

 - 🔭 I am currently working on predicting resource utilization of HPC jobs to increase the performance and efficiency of large scale systems.